FEFU Int. Admission Office:

 7. Getting a Registration at the Office of Visas and Registration by brining copies of all pages in your passport.

-8. Getting insurance for a stay in Russia (this optional: in case you did not get it in your home country).
+8. Getting insurance for a stay in Russia (this is optional: you would need a Russian insurance in case you did not get it at your home country).

 Russian Language and Culture

-This module developed by the FEFU Center for Russian Language and Culture will help students immerse into an intensive study of Russian language, to learn the culture and traditions of Russia and of Primorsky Krai province.
+This module developed by the Russian language instructors will help students immerse into an intensive study of the Russian language, and learn the culture and traditions of Russia and of Primorsky Krai province.
 Students of all levels of knowledge of the Russian language will be able to take this course based on their knowledge level demonstrated during the placement test.

 Russian Domestic and Foreign Policy